Kotlin/kotlindl/README.md

 - [License](#license)

 ## TensorFlow Engine
-KotlinDL is built on top of TensorFlow 1.15 Java API.
-The Java API for TensorFlow 2.+ has recently had first public release, and this project will be switching to it in the nearest future.
+KotlinDL is built on top of the TensorFlow 1.15 Java API.
+The Java API for TensorFlow 2.+ has recently had its first public release, and this project will be switching to it in the nearest future.
 This, however, does not affect the high-level API.

 ## Limitations
-Currently, only a limited set of deep learning architectures is supported.
+Currently, only a limited set of deep learning architectures are supported.
 Here's the list of available layers:

 - Input()
 - Flatten()
 - Dense()